amodavis/Crime_Finder/README.md

 # Crime Finder - A Predictive Analytics Project

 ## Description
-Analyzes national crime data and developes models to predict the likelihood that a specific criminal offense will occur using k-NN and Randon Forest algorithms.
+Analyzes national crime data and develops models to predict the likelihood that a specific criminal offense will occur using k-NN and Random Forest algorithms.

 ## Programming Languages
 - Python